isaacs/minipass/README.md

 There is also no `unpipe()` method.
 Once you start piping, there is no stopping it!

+If you set `objectMode: true` in the options, then whatever is written will be emitted.
+Otherwise, it'll do a minimal amount of Buffer copying to ensure proper Streams semantics when `read(n)` is called.

 This is not a `through` or `through2` stream.
 It doesn't transform the data, it just passes it right through.

-If you set `objectMode: true` in the options, then whatever is written will be emitted.
-Otherwise, it'll do a minimal amount of Buffer copying to ensure proper Streams semantics when `read(n)` is called.
+If you want to transform the data, extend the class, and override the `write()` method.
+Once you're done transforming the data however you want, call `super.write()` with the transform output.

 For an example of a stream that extends MiniPass to provide transform capabilities, check out [minizlib](http://npm.im/minizlib).